SukkoPera/PsxNewLib/README.md

 **You are advised not to rely on wire colors, but rather on pin positions**.
 The wires in the image come from an official Sony controller, I expect their colors to be fairly consistent among all Sony controllers, but you shouldn't really trust them.

-Lynxmotion sells [a nice breakout connector](https://www.robotshop.com/en/ps2-connector-breakout-board.html) which makes things somewhat easier.

 I recommend using 3.3V power and signal levels.
 While everything will appear to work fine at 5V, PlayStation controllers are not made to work at that voltage and they will break sooner or later.
+Many of the tutorials out there ignore this fact, but they really shouldn't.
+You have been warned.

+In order to make things as safe and straightforward as possible, **I have also designed [an Arduino shield](https://github.com/SukkoPera/PsxControllerShield) that will work perfectly with this library**.
+Please check it out and use it as your reference for all connections.

 ## Compatibility List
 PsxNewLib aims to be compatible with all devices.
 I expect this to be the case with all the official controllers produced by Sony.
 Third-party devices should also work anyway.
 If you find one that doesn't work, please open an issue and I'll do my best to add support for it.